jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/SlashNext-The-State-of-Phishing-Report-2023.md

 Thirdly, we observed that a number of scam websites on the clear web began to appear, offering WormGPT for sale.

-**Image 11:** A screenshot of users on a forum asking where they can find WormGPT.
+![Image: A screenshot of users on a forum asking where they can find WormGPT.]

-*Image description: A screenshot of a forum where users are asking about the availability of WormGPT.*

-**Image 12:** A screenshot of the discussion surrounding malicious AI variants.
+![Image: A screenshot of the discussion surrounding malicious AI variants.]

-*Image description: A screenshot of a forum discussion where users are talking about the various malicious AI chatbot variants that have emerged.*

 Based on these trends, our conclusion was as follows: Other cybercriminals had recognized an opportunity to target users seeking WormGPT and FraudGPT, leading them to create numerous variants for sale.
 Many of these variants had claimed to utilize private or custom language models in their advertisements.
 However, it had seemed highly unlikely that all these users, including novice cybercriminals, could have developed custom chatbots and made them available for sale within a few weeks.

 After reviewing discussions about these variants, a common allegation had emerged, suggesting that they resembled jailbroken ChatGPT sessions.
 Upon conducting further research, it had become evident that these allegations had merit.
 The chatbot variants in question had borne striking similarities to jailbroken ChatGPT sessions.
 This discovery had raised intriguing questions about their true nature.

-**Image 13:** A screenshot of an example WormGPT scam website.
+![Image: A screenshot of an example WormGPT scam website.]

-*Image description: A screenshot of a website that appears to be selling WormGPT, but is likely a scam.*

-**Image 14:** A screenshot of EscapeGPT’s author admitting it’s a wrapper.
+![Image: A screenshot of EscapeGPT’s author admitting it’s a wrapper.]

-*Image description: A screenshot of a chat message or forum post where the author of EscapeGPT admits that it is a wrapper for a jailbroken version of ChatGPT.*

 They admitted that most of these variants are, indeed, wrappers designed to connect to jailbroken versions of ChatGPT.
 This revelation sheds light on the primary benefit of these variants, which is anonymity.
 Customers can access an anonymous, unauthenticated interface by making cryptocurrency payments, allowing them to exploit AI-generated content for malicious purposes without revealing their true identities.